younghwanglocalspace/photo-picker-plus-ios/README.md

 PhotoPickerPlus
 ==============

-no external dependancies beyond Chute SDK which you can also find here:
+No external dependancies beyond Chute SDK which you can also find here:

 https://github.com/chute/Chute-SDK-v2-iOS